channabankapur/AdvAlgo2019/Assignment_1/README.md

     (This line can be changed.
 We are testing on ubuntu 18.04 with g++ version 7.4.0.
 Make sure it works on that, some of you maybe using OS/compiler specific features.)</li>
     <li>Discussion between yourselves is fine, but not copying.
 We would be running a plagiarism detection script</li>
     <li>There might be small changes to the assignment, so pull the code from the repo to make sure you're up to date.</li>
-    <li>Deadline - TBD</li>
+    <li>Deadline - 11:59 PM on Sunday, Sep 8th, 2019</li>
     <li>Submission - Would be through a google form.</li>
     <li>What to submit - TBD.
 (Implementation files and a report)</li>
-    <li>The report can be around (1) pages (in IEEE format? http://ieeeauthorcenter.ieee.org/wp-content/uploads/Transactions-instructions-only.pdf) for each data structure.
+    <li>The report should be a maximum of 1 page (in IEEE format http://ieeeauthorcenter.ieee.org/wp-content/uploads/Transactions-instructions-only.pdf) for each data structure.
 Write an explanation of your approach and any findings. e.g. theoretical proof and time taken for your actual implementation, whether they match etc. <strike>The report can contain citations to other papers, for e.g. if you're implementing dijkstra's algorithm, there are many ways to do it.
-You wouldn't be implementing every single method,so you can take the results of other implementations and compare it with that.</strike>
+You wouldn't be implementing every single method,so you can take the results of other implementations and compare it with that.</strike> (The striked out part seemed like it would be too much work, but you're free to do it if you're interested)</br>
     You can plot graphs in python if you want. </br>
     The 1 page is only an upper limit.
 Brief answers that contain everything are preferred.
 Don't fill up pages for the sake of it.</li>
-    <li>If you have any queries, put it up in the query sheet -> TBD.
+    <li>If you have any queries, put it up in the query form -> https://docs.google.com/forms/d/e/1FAIpQLSfm8FUjHU-LBQV8Y-zyN71br2pxadWCVgXQOzE13f6WEwJ5uA/viewform?vc=0&c=0&w=1.
 This is to reduce the number of mails we would get as keeping track of all of them is hard.
-It also reduces the number of similar questions asked.</li>
+It also reduces the number of similar questions asked.</br>
+    To view the response sheet -> https://docs.google.com/spreadsheets/d/1QOkqklgx9INQT6t9Uj-sON3Hq-BJ0-S0fDAjy0taOCc/edit#gid=0</li>
     <li>Contacting Teaching Assistants<br>
         Arvind Srinivasan - arvind.srini.8@gmail.com<br>
         Neelesh C A - neeleshca26@gmail.com